 - Federal Aviation Administration (FAA) offers guidance for air travelers.

 - Federal Transit Administration (FTA) gives guidance to transit agencies.

-- Transportation Security Administration shares a map of where TSA agents have tested positive for COVID-19.
+- Transportation Security Administration changes to ariport security screening procedures and a map of where TSA agents have tested positive for COVID-19.

 - U.S. Citizenship and Immigration Service (USCIS) has information about office closings, appointments, and events.